nemac/geogaddi/README.md

 Most typically for the above format, a FOLDER will be a station (e.g., USC00273626), a FILE will be some variable (e.g., TMIN), and the min and max variables will represent the beginning and end dates respectively of data contained in the file (e.g., "min": "20000101", "max": "20140324").
 But these examples are just one configuration.
 All folder, file, and contents arrangements can be defined in the properties, as described below.

+The parceled files do not have to be overwritten on update, but are usually appended to as new data arrive.
+Additionally, a module is provided to push all of the files to S3 to make them publicly available for map viewers and other clients.

 ## Dependencies
 - Java